 - Better Choice

-- Areas of sea around the sub-Antarctic islands are protected in marine reserves where no fishing occurs in order to protect and conserve marine biodiversity.
+- Areas around the sub-Antarctic islands are highly protected in marine parks where no fishing occurs in order to protect and conserve marine biodiversity.
+Recent expansion of these areas in the Macquarie Islands is beneficial and welcome.

 Note: Patagonian toothfish is caught in other international fisheries, which have not been assessed here.
 Illegal, unregulated and unreported fishing activity for this species has been a considerable issue in the past, and is still occurring in some sub-Antarctic regions.